 Price: $300 for 2 (sold as a binaural set) or $200 for a monaural unit.

 Classification: In-the-ear (ITE) PSAP with no Bluetooth streaming.

 Best feature: It’s a simple low-cost discreet amplifier.

 Description: The ER Bean is a basic PSAP amplifier developed by a well-known company in the hearing care field and the makers of the ER series of earphones and Musicians Earplugs.
 The Bean amplifies soft sounds while accentuating the high frequencies (where most people’s hearing has deteriorated most).
 It has a button for adjusting the sound.
 There was a telecoil version, but it’s no longer offered (which is too bad!).
 Acknowledgement: The Bean was originally developed by a renown hearing industry engineer and frequent author in Hearing Review who sold his company to Lucid Audio in 2018.

-My opinion: I initially thought that the Bean was powered by the Etymotic Research K-Amp which was known for being an eloquent analog circuit in the late-1980s that musicians often turned to when they didn’t like the “digital sound” of advanced hearing aids during loud/live performances (older digital aids were mostly designed for speech enhancement and tended to “overprocess” and limit music fidelity).
+My opinion: I initially thought that the Bean was powered by the Etymotic Research K-Amp which was known for being an elegant analog circuit in the late-1980s that musicians often turned to when they didn’t like the “digital sound” of advanced hearing aids, particularly during loud/live performances (older digital aids were mostly designed for speech enhancement and tended to “overprocess” and limit music fidelity).
 However, an online technician for the company told me the Bean does not use the K-Amp.
 Also, I’m not sure why the device is limited to only two volume settings (which they call programs), instead of a toggle switch for the volume control.
 But the Bean is inexpensive, and the engineers who originally developed this PSAP (as well as those at Lucid) are known in the hearing industry for paying attention to sound quality and making good products.
 So that’s why it’s included on this list.

 10) MDHearing Aid AIR